-The following rules apply: Features should be entered while the call is ongoing or within 30 minutes of its closure.
-The loopback period is the same as for setting the outcome.
-Features have a code and an optional textual value.
+- Features should be entered while the call is ongoing or within a few minutes minutes from its closure (see Updating past calls).
+The loopback period is the same as for setting the outcome. - Features have a code and an optional textual value.
 The text should be printable ASCII7 and cannot contain pipe or special, non-printable characters.
-Though we enforce no limit on this, we suggest using no more than 40 characters.
-If multiple features with the same code are applied for the same call, the last one wins (sets the text of it) In order to remove a feature, a special verb NOFTR is passes If successive lines set the feature after a NOFTR, the feature is set and so on.
+Though we enforce no limit on this, we suggest using no more than 40 characters. - If multiple features with the same code are applied for the same call, the last one wins (sets the text of it) - In order to remove a feature, a special verb NOFTR is passes - If successive lines set the feature after a NOFTR, the feature is set and so on.